A jar of my gardeners hand balm has become a staple in my house. I have a jar in the kitchen and on my bedside table.

-~Filled with Vitamin E, monounsaturated fatty acids, proteins, potassium and zinc (reference)
+Filled with Vitamin E, monounsaturated fatty acids, proteins, potassium and zinc (reference)

+>

-- 30 – 40 drops of theraputic grade Lavender Essential Oil, optional (ask me what brand I’m using)
+> - 30 – 40 drops of therapeutic grade Lavender Essential Oil, optional (my preferred brand)

+>

-~Known to clean and soothe cuts. burns and other skin irritations.
+> ~Known to clean and soothe cuts. burns and other skin irritations.
 The scent is also calming to the mind and body.